 The official reserve assets of the U.S. have been fluctuating since the start of this century.
 For instance, the reserve assets were $128.4 billion in 2000, $527.37 billion in 2012, and $407.22 billion in 2016.

 Official Reserve Assets include foreign exchanges, gold, SDRs (special drawing rights), and reserves with the IMF.
 These are assets that can be readily converted and used for payments.

 Among these, foreign exchanges usually account for a chunk of the reserve assets.
-It is important that foreign exchange reserves include tradable currencies, such as USD, euro and others.
+It is important that foreign exchange reserves include tradable currencies, such as USD, euro, and others.
 The Malaysian ringgit is non-tradable.
 A tradable currency is one that you can buy and sell in any country.
 China holds the largest foreign exchange reserves globally.
-USD is the most popular currency, and thus, most central banks hold a significant amount of USD in reserve.
+USD is the most popular currency; thus, most central banks hold a significant amount of USD in reserve.

 The gold includes gold bullion, as well as unallocated gold accounts.
 The practice is to value these gold assets and prevailing market prices.

-Talking about the reserves with the IMF, this includes the reserves a country has with the IMF, loan to IMF, the reserve tranche and more.
+Talking about the reserves with the IMF, this includes the reserves a country has with the IMF, loans to IMF, the reserve tranche, and more.

 SDRs (Special Drawing Rights) are an international reserve asset from the IMF.
-These SDRs of a country is in addition to or they add to the reserve asset of the country.
+These SDRs of a country are in addition to, or they add to the reserve asset of the country.
 Therefore, SDRs supplement the reserve assets.
-Through SDRs the member countries can receive foreign exchange or other reserve assets in exchange of those SDRs in times of need.
-IMF has decided a quota of SDRs amongst the member countries and the allocation happens in line with that proportion.
+Through SDRs, the member countries can receive a foreign exchange or other reserve assets in exchange for those SDRs in times of need.
+IMF has decided on a quota of SDRs amongst the member countries, and the allocation happens in line with that proportion.